-Developed by the international scholar Hakan Altinay, Global Civics began with a book Altinay wrote entitled [Title of Book].
+Developed by the international scholar Hakan Altinay, Global Civics began with a book Altinay wrote entitled [Global Civics: Responsibilities and Rights in an Interdependent World].
 Since the time of its publication, the book has been translated into several languages.
 A documentary based on the book was also made by the acclaimed Chinese director Jian Yi, entitled [Name of Documentary].
 (The documentary is now available for viewing on YouTube.)
 Both the book and the documentary are a response to an increasingly interdependent global world, a response that asks us to search for new means of managing our commitments to each other.
 As such, it highlights the importance of considering a global perspective when we attempt to formulate solutions to political and civic matters.